MauriDjango/Web_Application_Architecture/proyecto_1.md

     - **User Interactions**, event handlers can be added to HTML elements to respond to user actions such as clicking buttons, hovering, or submitting forms.
 - **Timers and Intervals** - JS can be set to execute at a certain time or after a certain period.
-- **Asynchronous Operations** [ Tasks that can be executed independently of the main program flow, such as HTTP requests or handling data received from external sources allowing the UX (User Experience) to remain smooth and not block the main program execution.
+- **Asynchronous Operations** - Tasks that can be executed independently of the main program flow, such as HTTP requests or handling data received from external sources allowing the UX (User Experience) to remain smooth and not block the main program execution.

-> JavaScript is the most common and widely used scripting language for client-side development and is the default language for web browsers however not the only one.
+> JavaScript is the most common and widely used scripting language for client-side development and is the default language for web browsers, however it is not the only one.

 ### Are all browsers compatible with the same web application?
 All major browsers strive to be compliant with standards set by both the W3C (World Wide Web Consortium) and the WHATWG